 Looking at each of these characteristics of a strong password, it is clear that the longer password you create the stronger it is unless of course the characters simply spell a word or might be a combination of words squeezed together.
 In the old days, a password was only 8 characters long.
 Today’s password needs to be much longer.
 Fourteen or more characters would certainly make it much stronger and may even stop the hacker from attempting access because it comes off as too much trouble.

 For now, let’s shift our focus on the next characteristic of a strong password i.e. a combination of letters, numbers, and symbols.
 The more variety you add in the characters of your password by using different types of characters the harder it is for hackers and the hacking programs they use to guess or crack your password.
-Keeping your password simple sounds cool but the best password is built with complexity in mind.
+Keeping it simple sounds cool but the best choice in most of the cases is based on complexity.

 - Write down a sentence that you can always remember: